-Ever tried rolling meat on your local river?
-Alex and I love this method, and it’s a great way to catch fish that keeps you busy and works even when the rivers are up and coloured.
+Want to know how to roll meat for barbel, chub and other fish?
+Alex and I love rolling meat for barbel, and it’s a great way to catch fish that keeps you busy and works even when the rivers are up and coloured.

 We first tried rolling meat about five years ago when we visited the River Wye in search of our first barbel.
 Good old Spam produced our first experience of hooking a barbel on a moving bait and it was magic.